 Spend a Day in the Field with an Acclaimed Local Photographer We have an exclusive opportunity to spend a day in the field with Dan Hartman, one of Yellowstone's most famous wildlife photographers whose work has been featured in National Geographic.
 His wolf images are particularly renowned, and he is an important Yellowstone naturalist in his own right.
 We’ll also visit with Dan at his home and gallery.

 Exclusive Nat Hab Safari Trucks—Special Pop-Top Roofs Enhance Viewing!
-Much like an African safari, a key to a successful journey into the U.S. National Parks is the quality of the adventure vehicle for exploration.
-A far cry from the typical buses that other companies use, Nat Hab has crafted new Mercedes Sprinters into specialty “North American Safari Trucks.”
-Three double-wide pop-top roof hatches, plus large side windows, allow for 360-degree views of the extraordinary landscape and passing wildlife.
-Every guest has a window seat and plenty of room for all your gear.
-And because we travel with two Expedition Leaders and a support staff person, we have a guide-to-guest ratio that allows us to deliver on your every need and interest as we travel.
+As on an African safari, the quality of your adventure vehicle is key to exploring America's national parks.
+A far cry from the typical buses other companies use, Nat Hab has crafted new Mercedes Sprinters into specialty“North American Safari Trucks.”
+Three double-wide pop-top roof hatches plus large side windows allow for 360-degree views of the landscape and wildlife.
+Every guest has a window seat and plenty of room for camera equipment and other gear.
 These exclusive vehicles make a big difference in your overall experience!

 Fall Departures for the Most Beautiful Photo Backdrops Most people visit Yellowstone and the Grand Tetons in summer, when crowds are at their peak.
 Our photo safaris happen in late September, when people are few and landscape is a glorious tapestry of golden aspen, blue skies and perhaps a dusting of early snow on the peaks.
 You won’t find a more stunning backdrop against which to capture magnificent wildlife photos!